smlum/mont-royal-pietonne/src/pages/questions-reponses/QATextEn.md

 ## What about bikes?

-We support the coexistence of cyclists, non-motorized vehicles, and mobility aids on a pedestrianized Mont Royal street.
+We support the coexistence of cyclists, non-motorized vehicles, and mobility aids on a pedestrianized Mont Royal Avenue.
 Limitations can be set, such as during special events.

 According to guidelines in _CROW Design Manual for Bicycle Traffic_, [pedestrians and cyclists can coexist given parameters for the size of the street and foot traffic](https://collectivitesviables.org/articles/rues-pietonnes.aspx) (Less than 200 pedestrians per hour per meter of street width).
 Ongoing discussion on design and needs of residents and commuters can determine the appropriate configuration.